.png&w=1920&q=75)

 SAMBHAVAM: Scholarship Program for UPSC Coaching

 These scholarships aim to empower aspirants by alleviating financial burdens, ensuring that deserving candidates have the opportunity to excel in their UPSC preparations.
-Each scholarship has its application timeline and criteria, so candidates should carefully review and adhere to these details to maximize their chances of securing support.
+Each scholarship has its application timeline and criteria, so candidates should carefully review and adhere to these details to maximise their chances of securing support.

 Types of Scholarships for UPSC